DevExpress-Examples/blazor-ai-chat-spell-checker/README.md

 This example uses the [OpenAI](https://openai.com/) service.
 For security, do not hardcode credentials in your source code.
 Instead, store your OpenAI API key in the `OPENAI_KEY` environment variable.

 The following code in [Program.cs](CS/Program.cs) retrieves the API key.
-If you prefer, you can modify this logic to use the .NET Configuration system to fetch values from _appsettings.json_ or User Secrets.
+Modify this code if you prefer to keep keys in _appsettings.json_ or User Secrets.

 ```csharp
 string OpenAIKey = Environment.GetEnvironmentVariable("OPENAI_KEY");